GoogleCloudPlatform/cloud-sql-proxy/examples/kubernetes/README.md

 The service account for your application needs to meet the following criteria:

-1. Belong to a project with the [Cloud SQL Admin API][admin-api] enabled.
+1. Belong to a project with the [Cloud SQL Admin API][admin-api] enabled
 1. [Has been granted][grant-sa] the
-   [`Cloud SQL Client` IAM role (or equivalent)][csql-roles] for the project containing the instance you want to connect to.
+   [`Cloud SQL Client` IAM role (or equivalent)][csql-roles] for the project containing the instance you want to connect to
 1. If connecting using private IP, you must use a [VPC-native GKE cluster][vpc-gke], in the same VPC as your Cloud SQL instance